Photo: Todd Gill, Fayetteville Flyer

 Bike NWA has partnered with the city on a pilot project to add bicycle safety improvements to the existing bike lanes on Rolling Hills Drive and Appleby Road.

 The work is funded by a grant from the Walton Family Foundation, and design for the project comes from local firm Active Planning + Design.

-The proposal includes several features, like narrowing vehicle traffic lanes and increasing the width of bike lanes in some areas, adding rubber parking blocks, flexible bollards or ceramic traffic buttons to separate cars from bicycles, painting new street markings, and making changes to a few intersections.
+The proposal includes several features, like narrowing vehicle traffic lanes and increasing the width of bike lanes in some areas, adding rubber boundary blocks, flexible bollards or ceramic traffic buttons to separate cars from bicycles, painting new street markings, and making changes to a few intersections.

 The new infrastructure will be in place for up to a year.
 During that time, officials will evaluate usage and public opinion to decide whether to convert the facilities to a more permanent status.

 Officials will soon release a survey asking anyone who uses the corridor, especially people who ride bikes, to weigh in on the proposal.